FLASH SALES: discover new special offers every week!

 Frequently asked questions

-First of all, Schisandra is a dioecious plant: only female young plants can produce fruit.
-And to do so, they need to be pollinated by male young plants.
-Therefore, to obtain fruit we recommend planting several young plants of both sexes.
+First of all, Schisandra is a dioecious plant: only female plants can produce fruit.
+To do so, they need to be pollinated by male plants.
+Therefore, to obtain fruit, we recommend planting several specimens of both sexes.

-Next, perhaps conditions are not optimal for Schisandra: it needs rich, humus-bearing, moist soil, and berries develop better with good light and a little sun.
-If your ground is poor and dry, or shade is too dense, Schisandra will struggle to bear fruit.
+Next, the conditions may not be optimal for Schisandra: it requires rich, humus-bearing, cool soil, and the berries develop better when they receive good light and some sunshine.
+If your soil is poor and dry, or if the shade is too dense, Schisandra will struggle to bear fruit.
 Don't hesitate to add organic matter and mulch around the base.

-Finally, perhaps your young plant is still too young.
-When obtained from sowing, young plants need at least three to four years before they start to bear fruit.
+Finally, your plant may be too young.
+When grown from sowing, they need at least three to four years before they start producing fruit.
 Be patient.

 Comments